Atlantic Club Casino Hotel: Future

 In 2015, redevelopment plans for the shuttered resort were proposed by Pennsylvania-based Endeavor Property Group, calling for a renovation of the existing buildings into a non-gaming resort featuring two indoor water parks.
 An 81,000-square-foot indoor water park would be built across the street from the Atlantic Club, on the block bordered by Pacific, Atlantic, Boston and Sovereign avenues, currently a surface parking lot used by the resort, as well as a smaller adult-oriented indoor water park fronting the boardwalk.
 The former casino space would be renovated convention space and a large arcade.
 The project was approved by the CRDA in July 2015; the CRDA is also planning a "Gateway Project" adjacent to the site, proposing office and academic redevelopment along Albany Avenue, including the site of the former Atlantic City High School.

 In March 2017, R & R Development Group agreed to purchase the property with the intention of converting it to a family entertainment center with a waterpark, but the deal fell through two months later because R & R could not obtain financing.

 In September 2018, Stockton University attempted to purchase the property to expand itself.
 It planned to keep the parking garage, but demolish the main structure.
 The deal fell through after TJM declined the sale.
 Later in the year in November 2018, a development group from New York was in talks to buy The Atlantic Club, but a deal never shaped up.

 In February 2019, a sale settlement was filed by the property's owner, TJM Properties, however they denied the sale of property.

-Most recently, in October 2019, the property was sold to Colesseo Atlantic City, Inc. On October 23, 2019, the owner hired a New Jersey-based broker.
+Most recently, in October 2019, the property was sold to Colosseo Atlantic City, Inc. On October 23, 2019, the owner hired a New Jersey–based broker.
+In 2022, Colosseo obtained a construction permit to begin recladding the buildings with watertight glass curtain walls, as part of a redevelopment plan for the site to include hotel towers and residential condominiums but no casino.